nezihaucr/cv-analyzer/README.md

   Extracts text from uploaded PDF resumes

 * 🖼️ **Image OCR Support**
-  Supports image-based CVs using OCR (Tesseract)
+  Supports image-based CVs using OCR (Tesseract) for text extraction

 * 📊 **Skill Matching & Scoring**
   Calculates a score based on how well your CV matches required skills

-* 🧠 **AI Feedback**
+* 🧠 **Feedback System**
-  Provides intelligent feedback based on your score
+  Provides feedback based on CV score and skill analysis

 * 🎯 **Job Description Matching**
-  Compare your CV with a job posting and see missing skills
+  Compare your CV with a job posting and identify missing skills

 ---